Neonatal Abstinence Syndrome

 depend on how severe the condition is.

-may need extra calories because of their increased
+with NAS also may need extra calories added to their feedings because of their increased

 vomiting or diarrhea.

-will usually be given a medicine that is in the same family
+If medicine is needed, babies will often be given a medicine that's in the same family

-of the medicine is slowly decreased.
+are controlled, the amount of the medicine is slowly decreased.
 This helps wean the

 baby off the drug.
 Talk with your baby's healthcare provider to learn which treatments

 In addition to the problems of withdrawal after birth, complications in the baby may

-- Poor growth in the uterus
+Slower-than-expected growth in the uterus

-- Being born to soon
+Being born too soon (preterm or premature)

-- Amphetamines can lead to low birth weight and premature birth.
+Amphetamines.
+These can lead to low birth weight and premature birth.

-and face, heart defects, and mental problems.
+heart defects, learning problems, and mental problems.

 birth and stillbirth.